HazelAnesu/TSP-project/README.md

 ## How to use

-The data folder contains data from the TSPLIB.
+The data folder contains datasets from the TSPLIB.
 This project will use distance matrices for all experiments.
+The datasets downloaded from the TSPLIB are text files that will be formatted into an acceptable format for the algorithms.
+This process is done using the "formatting" function

 ## References